-Don and Landon were gone for many hours yesterday, and I used that time to get out my Annie Sloan Chalk Paint® can and finished painting our hutch in the living room.
+I had hours of time a few days ago, and I used it to get out my Annie Sloan Chalk Paint® can and finished painting our hutch in the living room.

-I had painted part of it about a year ago to take picture on it for my Etsy store — I wanted a spot for pictures with a white background — but I never liked the look of the distressed, off-white lower part and the crisp white upper part.
+I had painted part of it about a year ago to take picture on it for my Etsy store — I wanted a spot for pictures with a white background — but I never liked the look of the distressed, off-white lower part and the crisp white upper part of the hutch.

 And since the lighting is so terrible in our living room — it’s a dark room with many windows, so my camera doesn’t know how to handle that — I’m not even using this spot for photos right now.

-The last time I took pictures of items for Dagmar’s Home Decor I went outside on the porch and snapped the photos in font of our Blue Cottage siding.
+The last time I took pictures of items I went outside on the porch and snapped the photos in font of our Blue Cottage siding.
 I kind of like that better, because it brings in my signature blue.

 As you can see, the wood holes had started to shine through the paint as well, because I had just painted it once.

 I found my Annie Sloan chalk paint can with the left-over paint and got to work.
-After painting our TV stand, our large vintage dresser we use in our bedroom, and half of the hutch, I still had about 1/4 of the paint left.
+After painting my TV stand, my large vintage dresser I use in my bedroom, and half of the hutch, I still had about 1/4 of the paint left.

 I was pretty pleased with all that progress, and I still have some of the chalk paint left over for another small project.